 (4) PLAN AHEAD

 Often we eat out because we don't have the desire or the time to cook.
 Dedicating one day per week to prepare meals is a great strategy to cope with this.
 You can stock the fridge with dishes you love that take a few minutes to reheat.
-Try turning your fridge into a health food bar, where you can mix & match veggie, protein and starch dishes you've prepared ahead of time and create a meal out of whatever you are in the mood for!
+Try turning your fridge into a health food bar, where you can mix & match veggie, protein and complex carbohydrate dishes you've prepared ahead of time and create a meal out of whatever you are in the mood for!
 Or, pick out a few recipes that emphasize vegetables & whole foods, make them on your cook day so they simply need to be reheated.
 Make your grocery list ahead of time & do your best to stick with it.
 This will help when those cakes, chips & cookies plead you to take them home with you.
 Which brings me to...

 (5) DON'T SHOP HUNGRY